 So here we’ll tell you the places – online and offline – where you should definitely announce your updated prices!

 These are the most important and common channels of communication.
 You should ensure that you update your prices at any other place specific to your salon.

 The first and foremost channel for communicating new prices is your salon!

-Ahead of the implementation of prices, convey all your salon guests.
-Put out the notice on your salon door, reception area, mirrors, and wherever it can catch their eye.
+Ahead of the implementation of prices, inform all your guests.
+Put out your salon price increase notice on the entrance, reception area, mirrors, and wherever it can catch their eye.
 Also, convey that charges will be more the next time while billing.

 Highlight the effective date in your notice.
 And don’t forget to mention if the raise is applicable to specific services or valid across the board and how much.

 If you have multiple physical locations, ensure that you display the information in each of your shops.
 Instruct all your staff members about the same, so that they can handle any questions that clients may have.

 With effect from <Date>, <Salon Name> will be introducing a price increase by a small amount of x% (or $x).
 This will help your favorite salon continue to deliver the best quality services without any compromise.